The first crush is the deepest

 His underwear, I noted, always sparkled, but it was depressingly laddish.
 Boxers.
 Ugh.
 The best I could hope for was that he’d struggle a bit getting his trousers off and I’d see the shadow of something, but usually I went hungry.

 There was no internet, then, of course.
-I feel for the Harrys of 2015 – nobody bothering to moon over their mum-bought trunks because they can go online and, in a click or two, see 100 dicks on the same screen.
+I feel sorry for the Harrys of the digital age – nobody bothering to moon over their mum-bought trunks anymore because they can go online and, in a click or two, see 100 dicks on the same screen.

 That first summer, after months of wondering, something weird happened.
 I was sitting in my back garden having an argument with the next door neighbour – long story, but my supposed sexuality featured heavily – when Harry came round the corner of my house with another boy, Chris, the “bad lad” of the school.
 They were “in the area” and thought they’d call in.
 I still, 25 years later, don’t know how or why they knew my address but there they were, and so began three weeks of being wild about Harry in the closest proximity ever.